 A comment from a recent radio talk show listener featuring Mike.
 "A close friend of mine became very ill in India studying Pranayama, my guru Amma says you have to be very developed before you undertake it, It can be harmful."

-I, Mike White, recently -2013- took a week long prana class from Yogi Amrit Desai.
+I, Mike White, in the year 2013- took a week long prana class from Yogi Amrit Desai.
 He really knows what he is doing.

 The word Prana translates as something akin to "life force".
 The second part of the word is "Ayama", meaning "non-restraint".
 The practice of Pranayama is meant to free the life force, not restrain it or over energize it as with many 'power' yogas.
 The techniques are meant to open up the inner life force... which may not feel like a "deep" breath.
 I think there's a huge worldwide misunderstanding about these techniques.